-This entry displays the level below which the load is considered to be zero, and the mass rate display will show zero, no increment of the mass total will occur, no pulses will be output to the e.m. pulse counter and the mass rate analog output will be set to 4.0mA.
+This entry displays the level at which the load is considered to be zero.
+Below this level, the mass rate display will show zero, no increment of the mass total will occur, no pulses will be output to the e.m. pulse counter and the mass rate analog output will be set to 4.0mA.

+1

+Menu entry: 6

 Null level = 20.000 tonnes/hour